Connect with us

 The lack of a reauthorization would have significant symbolic impact, said Kellie Moss, KFF’s associate director of global health and HIV policy.
 “It could make the program more vulnerable during funding discussions without a clear signal of bipartisan support.”

 Although reauthorization is being held up, funding has progressed.
 On Sept.
-28, the House passed a State Department and Foreign Operations Appropriations bill, which would fund PEPFAR for another year but implement a Mexico -like policy provision on all global health funding.
+28, the House passed a State Department and Foreign Operations Appropriations bill, which would fund PEPFAR for another year but implement a Mexico City-like policy provision on all global health funding.
 This bill would also extend the lapsing provisions for another year.

 Our Ruling